 P.Lastauskas [at] trinity.cantab.net

 I am an academic economist interested in economic policy, particularly trade, structural reforms, and the effects of (de)globalization.
 I was educated at postgraduate level (MPhil and Ph.D.) at Trinity College, Faculty of Economics, University of Cambridge, I shortly after that held bye- and full fellowships at a few Cambridge colleges, also acted as a Director of Studies in Economics.
 In 2016 I returned to Lithuania, and in 2017 I was elected into the directorship of the Bank of Lithuania’s premier academic and research unit, known as the Research Centre, CEFER, accountable directly to the Bank’s Board.
 The Centre hires on the international job market, cooperates with the two largest public universities (VU and KTU), as well as CEPR, CEBRA, NBP, Baltic economic association, and organizes a large variety of seminars, workshops, conferences, and invited lecture series.
 Our activities and the vision are summarized in the first issue of CEFER’s Insights.

 I am also a member of the initiative group to bring Baltic and Lithuanian academic economists from all over the world as well as strengthen the links between them and their homelands.
-Moreover, I have initiated and co-created the first rigorous, modern, English-taught Bachelor’s program in Quantitative Economics in Lithuania, which combines economics, data science, econometrics, quantitative finance, and uses open-source teaching materials.
-I currently serve on the ECB’s monetary policy review workstream, focusing on the impact of (de)globalization on monetary policy transmission and OECD's expert work on the evidence-based policymaking strengthening in Lithuania.
+Moreover, I have initiated the first rigorous, modern, English-taught Bachelor’s program in Quantitative Economics in Lithuania, which combines economics, data science, econometrics, quantitative finance, and uses open-source teaching materials.
+I have recently served on the ECB’s monetary policy review workstream, focusing on the impact of (de)globalization on monetary policy transmission and the OECD's expert work on the evidence-based policymaking strengthening in Lithuania.
 Previously, I served on a Task Force of the Monetary Policy Committee of the European System of Central Banks on structural reforms, participated in a steering group on pension reforms at the Bank of Lithuania, and the OECD's review team on Lithuania's independent fiscal institution.

 © 2022 Povilas Lastauskas